District 10 - Peter Stroud

 Connect with Peter Stroud

-Peter was born in Sydenham Ward.
-Peter's father taught statistics at Queen's and his mother, who later taught Grade 1, walked to KGH on the day of his birth from their home on lower Albert Street.
+Peter Stroud was born in Sydenham Ward and has lived most of his life in the near-campus area.
+His father taught statistics at Queen's and his mother, who later taught Grade 1, walked to KGH on the day of his birth from their home on lower Albert Street.

 Peter spent six years studying the science of linguistics at Queen's, U of T, and Université Laval, and has lived abroad several times.
-He speaks French, Spanish, Italian and Portuguese fluently, and has a working knowledge of German and Russian.
-He had a linguistics article published in 1994.
-After leaving academia, Peter returned to Kingston in 1996 to study nursing at St. Lawrence College.
+He speaks seven languages and has had an article published in a linguistics journal.

-After the birth of his first child in 2008, Peter became interested in local issues, joining several volunteer boards, including the Frontenac Heritage Foundation and the Sydenham District Association (SDA).
-As SDA Tree Committee Chair, in 2011 he oversaw a volunteer project to plant 18 new trees on hospital property along Ellerbeck Street.
+Stroud has served on volunteer boards, such as the Frontenac Heritage Foundation, the Ontario Health Coalition, and the Sydenham District Association (SDA).
+As SDA Tree Chair, he oversaw a volunteer project to plant 18 new trees on Ellerbeck Street.

-Now living (and working) halfway between KGH and City Hall, Peter and his partner, Jessie, are raising their three young children in the Sydenham Ward Historic Conservation District.
+While living (and working) halfway between KGH and City Hall, Stroud and his partner, Jessie, are raising their three young children in Sydenham Ward Heritage Conservation District.